2ndteela/d5-startup/README.md

 > - Read the vibe: See into a person's feelings, or motivations, or get the sense of a crowd
 >
 > Rolls are as follows:
-> - 6 or less, message is very cryptic, but you know a feeling
+> - Failure: message is very cryptic, but you know a feeling
-> - 7 - 9, message is vague, but helpful
+> - Mixed Success: message is vague, but helpful
-> - 10+ a very clear message
+> - Total Success: a very clear message
 >
 > Connecting with dead will summon the spirit back, but the worse the roll, the more disoriented the spirit will be.
 >